lzxindustries/lzxmodular/docs/source/gettingstarted.rst

 Your power supply must be connected to either the 12V DC input jack or the EuroRack power connector.
 Do not use both connectors at the same time.

+[ PHOTO: REAR OF MODULE CONNECTED TO DC BARREL POWER ] [ PHOTO: REAR OF MODULE CONNECTED TO EURORACK POWER ]

 Connecting Video Sync
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For each module with a Video Sync In on the rear, it must be connected to your ESG3 Encoder & Sync Generator module.
 This connection may be made directly, or through a chain of other modules.
 ESG3 Encoder & Sync Generator may be connected to other ESG3 Encoder & Sync Generator modules in this manner, or it's Video Sync In may be left disconnected.

+[ PHOTO: REAR OF TWO MODULES WITH RCA SYNC CONNECTION ]

 Mounting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Secure the module to your EuroRack mounting rails using the screws provided by your EuroRack case provider.

+[ PHOTO: MODULE INSTALLATION WITH SCREWS & SCREWDRIVER HAND IN SHOT ]

 Your First Patch
 ----------------------------------------------